amit08255/js-debugger/node-deb.example.md

 sum.nodedeb()(1,2);
 ```

-Above code uses our debugger with sum function and when sum with `deb()` is executed, it logs everything on console such as stack trace, arguments received, function name, data returned, execution time.
+Above code uses our debugger with sum function and when sum with `nodedeb()` is executed, it logs everything on console such as stack trace, arguments received, function name, data returned, execution time.
+There is another function provided called `nodedebc()` which collapses debug information by default and is more cleaner way.

 To use this module in nodejs app import the module -